Roel/geoserver/src/community/taskmanager/doc/user.md

 The configuration directory also contains a Spring configuration file called `taskManager-applicationContext.xml` which allows more advanced configuration.

 TaskManager uses [Quartz Scheduler](http://www.quartz-scheduler.org).
 If you are running Task Manager in a clustered environment, you must configure Quartz to use a database as well as Task Manager.
-See the commented block in the spring configuration and the [Quartz documentation](http://www.quartz-scheduler.org/documentation/quartz-2.x/configuration/ConfigJDBCJobStoreClustering.html) for further instructions.
+See the commented block in the Spring configuration and the [Quartz documentation](http://www.quartz-scheduler.org/documentation/quartz-2.x/configuration/ConfigJDBCJobStoreClustering.html) for further instructions.
 The database used by Quartz may be the same as the Task Manager configuration database.

 Furthermore, a property should be added to the `taskmanager.properties` file each of the nodes except for one: ``batchJobService.init=false``.
 This is necessary because otherwise all of the nodes will attempt to load all of the same batches in to the clustered quartz database at the same time at start-up, which is likely to cause issues.
 This initialisation needs to happen only once for the entire cluster.

 ### Databases

 Task Manager allows any number of databases to be used both as sources and targets for data transfer operations.
 These are configured via the Spring configuration file.
-Currently only PostGis is supported, either via JNDI or directly via JDBC.
+Currently only PostGIS is supported, either via JNDI or directly via JDBC.

 ```xml
 <bean class="org.geoserver.taskmanager.external.impl.PostgisDbSourceImpl">